nicolejin16/Flight/README.md

       <h3 style="margin:0 0 6px 0;">Nicole - nicolejin27@gmail.com</h3>
       <div><b>Role:</b> Documenter/Programmer</div>
       <p style="margin-top:8px;">
         <b>About Me:</b> My Name is Nicole, I am 15 years old.
-I am a figure skater and I also do badminton and do track and field for my school.
+I am a figure skater and I also do badminton and track and field for my school.
 I have been involved in coding and Explorer Robotics since I was 8 and did WRO Future Engineers last year as well.
       </p>
     </td>
   </tr>